CDS MCQs Geography – (with Solutions & Detailed Explanations)

 Answer: a) Godavari

 Q5.
-The Tropic of Cancer passes through India ___ of the Equator.
+How does the Tropic of Cancer traverse India relative to the Equator?

 a) at right angles